LuisAhumadaMartens/GBA-Portfolio/README.md

 ## Setup and Build

 To compile this project, you will need to install and configure the **devkitPro** toolchain.

-You can install it directly or
+You can build it natively on your machine by following the manual installation guide or you can use Docker.

+***

-### Building with Docker (Recommended)
+### Building with Docker :whale: (Recommended)

 This is the easiest method and works on Windows, macOS, and Linux without needing to install devkitPro manually.

 1.  **Install Docker:** Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running.
 2.  **Compile:** Open your terminal, navigate to the project's root directory, and run the following command:
     ```bash
-    docker run --rm -v "${PWD}:/src" -w /src devkitpro/devkitarm:latest make
+    docker run --rm -v "${PWD}:/src" -w /src -e DEVKITPRO="/opt/devkitpro" devkitpro/devkitarm:latest /bin/bash -c 'export PATH="$DEVKITPRO/tools/bin:$DEVKITPRO/devkitARM/bin:$PATH" && make'
     ```
-This command downloads the official devkitPro environment, compiles the code inside it, and the final `GBA-Portfolio.gba` ROM will be created in your project folder.
+This command downloads the official devkitPro environment, sets up the correct environment variables, compiles the code, and the final `GBA-Portfolio.gba` ROM will be created in your project folder.

+***

-### Installation (macOS)
+### Building Natively (macOS)

+Follow these steps if you want to install the full devkitPro toolchain on your local machine.

+#### Installation

 * **Prerequisite:** You may need to install the Xcode Command Line Tools.
 Open the Terminal and run:
     ```bash